- Yacht Charter

-The Balearic Islands are often misinterpreted by the countless party towns in Ibiza and the large poolside villas of Mallorca.
-However, don’t be fooled as the Balearics offer some of the most secluded and beautiful sailing grounds in the world.
+The Balearics are often misinterpreted by the countless party towns in Ibiza and the large poolside villas of Mallorca.
+However, don’t be fooled as this area offers some of the most secluded and beautiful sailing grounds in the world.
 From the island national park of Cabrera where anchoring is illegal and fish are plenty, to the white sand beaches of Formentera, the Balearics offer a diversity seldom found.

 Unsure where you could reach in a week (or two if you're lucky)?
 Check out our rough sailing guides to sailing around the Balaerics below and give us a call if you have any questions.

 Two Weeks of relaxed coastal sailing around magnificent Majorca.
 Short hops through clear seas beneath sunny skies.